SDSU-VR-Club/Galaxy-Gazer/README.md

 Come up with a name for the project (Vanessa)

-display the name of a star when hovered over
+display the name of a star when hovered over (Kain)

 Think about ways to create a better tutorial, more intuitive controls, wordless explanation